brain-bzh/efficient-deep-learning/TP1_report/TP1_report.md

 - Hyperparameter exploration strategy
 - Results on MINICIFAR, focusing on illustrating the **compromises between model size, training time and performance**

+## Feed Back

+1. Don't change Lr for Adam.
+2. Think about ploting the accuracy and that of each class.